Country 44/196: Seychelles

 Seychelles is a very biodiverse country.
 However, its biodiversity is threatened by direct human impacts (such as severe deforestation, biological invasions, forest fires, commercial overexploitation of certain species, soil degradation, and pollution) and global impacts introduced by humans (such as climate change).
 Seychelles experienced significant coral bleaching due to a rapid succession of strong El Niños, poor fishing methods, and the diving industry.
 Introduction of alien species (e.g. rats) also poses a threat to local species and so do the increasingly frequent extreme weather conditions (droughts and flooding).

 Nevertheless, Seychelles is one of the most successful countries in removing endangered species from the red data list and for the restoration of degraded ecosystems.
+Also, with 89.45% it is the African country with the highest percentage of land covered by forest.

 Found lots of LOVE on Seychelles. 😉 ♥